-Digging, hammering and sawing with the rain soaking down the back of the neck has been the average day this winter for the rangers and volunteers in Borrowdale and the Buttermere Valley since Storm Desmond hit in early December.
+Digging, hammering and sawing with the rain soaking down the back of the neck has been the average day this winter for the rangers and volunteers in Borrowdale and the Buttermere Valley since we were hit by storms in December 2015.

 The water ran off the steep fell sides with such force that it gouged deep tears in some of our paths, and in places gullies and bridges have been damaged or completely carried away by landslides.

 We had 21 landslides in Borrowdale and Buttermere Valley alone.

 " The vast majority of our path network is absolutely fine, but there are isolated pockets of damage."

 We've re-opened many paths, but where safety is a concern we have had to close a very small number of paths and bridges – please keep yourself safe by respecting the closure notices.